Respiratory Aware Routing for Active Commuters: Introduction

 \section{Introduction}

 In 2018, 417,000 deaths were attributed to PM2.5 exposure across Europe\cite{PM_B_06}.
-These fine pollutant particles can penetrate far into the respiratory system when inhaled, leading to an increased occurrence of cardiac arrest, stroke, asthma, reduced lung function and dementia from both long and short-term exposures\cite{ShortTerm_PM_01} .
+These fine pollutant particles can penetrate far into the respiratory system when inhaled, leading to an increased occurrence of cardiac arrest, stroke, asthma, reduced lung function and dementia from both long and short-term exposures\cite{ShortTerm_PM_01}.
 Road vehicles are a significant contributor to PM2.5 concentrations in cities through emissions from incomplete combustion and tyre wear, with commuters receiving a high proportion of their daily exposure while commuting\cite{PM_B_01}.
 However, commute exposure can be difficult to quantify, resulting in limited awareness amongst cyclists of the potential risks of frequent or prolonged exposure while commuting\cite{PM_B_04}.
-Note, in contract to the prevailing narrative, vehicle electrifcation will not eliminate vehicle induced particulate generation as non-tailpipe emissions (tyre, road and brake emissions) are a growing problem due to the increased vehicle weight and power of electric vehicles.
-With urban traffic forecast to increase 51\% by 2050\cite{AllAboard} and the cost of poor air quality to the NHS set to rise to £10 billion by 2035\cite{NHS_PMCost}, quantifying and mitigating the pollution risk of urban travel is critical.
-Interventions aimed at commuting are uniquely positioned to have huge impact on an individual's annual exposure, with the repetition of journeys providing an ideal environment for routing-based optimisation at an individual level.
-Existing literature establishes two key factors affecting the pollution-routing problem: the level of pollution on each route segment and the duration of exposure.
-In this paper, further considerations are introduced relating to the power necessary to propel the cyclist along each route segment and the fitness of the individual.
-It's well-documented that active journeys result in significantly higher breathing rates than passive ones due to their higher power requirement, and therefore the total volume of particulate pollutants inhaled is also higher across an identically-polluted route\cite{PM_B_05} of equal travel time.
-This higher risk can be quantified using the received deposition dose (RDD, $\mu$g) metric, which represents the mass of pollutant particles which remain in the lungs of an individual after exhalation.
-For an average adult male, RDD is reported to be more than 2.5 times higher for cycle than car journeys\cite{PM_B_01}, however little research has been conducted into the extent to which an individual's physiological factors can impact the validity of these generalised predictions.
-Therefore this paper presents an investigation into the extent that personalised commute optimisation could reduce this risk, improving the net benefit of active commuting.
+Note, in contract to the prevailing narrative, vehicle electrification will not eliminate vehicle induced particulate generation as non-tailpipe emissions (tyre, road and brake emissions) are a growing problem due to the increased vehicle weight and power of electric vehicles.